 |Employed by More than One Firm||Worker provides services to one company.||Worker provides services to multiple, unrelated companies at the same time.|

 |Service Availability||Worker does not regularly make services available to the general public.||Worker regularly makes services available to the general public.|

 |Firing||The right to discharge is an indicator of an employer-employee relationship.||Worker may not be fired if work is produced according to contract specifications.|

 |Quitting||Each party has the right to terminate the relationship without incurring liability.||Worker may terminate the relationship only upon completion of contract or breach of contract by other party.|

 Are you an employer concerned about how your employees are classified?
-Or are you a worker currently classified as an “independent contractor” with questions about your rights and compensation?
-If so, don't hesitate to contact leading California employment lawyers from Kingsley & Kingsley to take advantage of a free initial consultation.
+Or are you a worker currently classified as an "independent contractor" with questions about your rights and compensation?
+If so, don't hesitate to contact leading California employment lawyers from Kingsley and Kingsley Employment Lawyers to take advantage of a free initial consultation.
 To discuss your situation call us toll-free at (818) 990-8300 or click here to contact us regarding your case.